Jennifer Pan

 Jennifer Pan is an American political scientist currently serving as professor of communication at Stanford University, where she is also a senior fellow at the Freeman Spogli Institute for International Studies and holds a courtesy appointment as a professor of political science.
 Her book Welfare for Autocrats: How Social Assistance in China Cares for its Rulers discusses the guaranteed minimum income system in China.

 Education

-Pan received her PhD in 2015 from Harvard University's Department of Government.
-She graduated with a BA from Princeton University's School of Public and International Affairs in 2004.
+Pan received her Ph.D. in 2015 from Harvard University's Department of Government.
+She graduated with a B.A. from Princeton University's School of Public and International Affairs in 2004.